-We offer a wide portfolio of citrus and tropical fruit products made from the finest fruits in Mexico.
+We offer a wide portfolio of citrus and tropical fruit products made from the finest fruits in Mexico, including nectar fruit products.

 Over 20% of our processed fruit comes from our own groves, which helps us maintain our high product quality standards.
 Citrus processing is highly sustainable; nothing is wasted.
 We extract the juice and pulp, as ingredients for the food and beverage industry.
 We recover essential oils and aromas used in the flavor and fragrance industry, and transform the fruit’s peel to an energy rich and high fiber animal feed ingredient.